kby-ai/FaceRecognition-Windows/README.md

     * The first parameter: the byte array of the RGB image buffer.
     * The second parameter: the width of the image.
     * The third parameter: the height of the image.
-    * The fourth parameter: the 'FaceBox' object obtained from the 'faceDetection' function.
+    * The fourth parameter: the `FaceBox` object obtained from the `faceDetection` function.

-    If the template extraction is successful, the function will return 0.
-Otherwise, it will return -1.
+    If the `template` extraction is successful, the function will return `0`.
+Otherwise, it will return `-1`.

   - Calculation similiarity

-    The 'similarityCalculation' function takes a byte array of two templates as a parameter.
+    The `similarityCalculation` function takes a byte array of two `template`s as a parameter.

-    ```
+    ```python
     similarity = similarityCalculation(faceBoxes1[0].templates, faceBoxes2[0].templates)
     ```

-    It returns the similarity value between the two templates, which can be used to determine the level of likeness between the two individuals.
+    It returns the similarity value between the two `template`s, which can be used to determine the level of likeness between the two individuals.

 ### 4. Thresholds
   The default thresholds are as the following below: